LoFP LoFP / t1098

 a private hosted zone may be asssociated with a vpc by a system or network administrator. verify whether the user identity, user agent, and/or hostname should be making changes in your environment. if known behavior is causing false positives, it can be exempted from the rule.

-a service principal name should only be added to an account when an application requires it. while infrequent, this detection may trigger on legitimate actions. filter as needed.
+a service principal name should only be added to an account when an application requires it. adding an spn and quickly deleting it is less common but may be part of legitimate action. filter as needed.

 adding user keys to their own accounts (the filter cannot cover all possible variants of user naming)